civboot/fngi/notes/fni.md

-# fun: a fu language
+# fni: a fu language

-Fun is a forth-like language that builds on fu directly.
+`fni` is a forth-like language that builds on fu directly and is intended to "morph" into fngi.

 **Right now this is just some rough notes**

 ## Syntax

-Fu's syntax is split into three groups:
+fni's syntax is split into three groups:
 - special characters: `~ ' . ( )`
 - alphanumeric characters (case sensitive): `0-9 a-b A-Z`
 - other symbols